Compared to the 1st Renovation, this one was much more involved.

-We had gone through the arduous process of getting a Rehab Mortgage, and most of the $87,000 allotted for repairs was only for the kitchen, addition, and exterior.
-This left us having to do the work and foot the bill for the rest.
+We had gone through the arduous process of getting a rehab mortgage, and most of the $87,000 allotted for repairs was only for the kitchen, addition, and exterior.
+This left us having to do the work and foot the bill for the rest of the renovation.
 Shall we get started?

-Let’s talk about the redeeming qualities of the property: we weren’t thrilled about the “Rainforest Green” roof, but it was only a couple years old.
+We weren’t thrilled about the “Rainforest Green” roof, but it was only a couple years old.
 Both bedrooms upstairs and the living room had vaulted ceilings.
-The main level had solid oak woods.
-The house sat in the middle of five wooded acres with a barn and a 2nd outbuilding, both with power and water.
+The main level had solid oak hardwood floors.
+The house sat in the middle of five wooded acres with a barn and an additional outbuilding, both with power and water.

 The more we worked on the house, the more we peeled away the several layers of stink (it took MONTHS).

 Day 1: removed all the carpets and padding.
 Day 2: TSP’d the walls and mopped the floors.

-By then, there was no reason why we should have still smelled dogs, but we did.
-Along with hints of mildew, wood rot, apple cinnamon, and raw red oak (if you’ve never smelled it, it smells a bit like urine or vomit).
+At that point, there was no reason why we should have still smelled dogs, but we did.
+Along with hints of mildew, wood rot, apple cinnamon, and raw red oak (if you’ve never smelled it unsealed, it smells a bit like urine or vomit).
 We found the apple cinnamon plug-in located right by the drafty fireplace, which we swore was full of bat feces and mold.
 To this day, I get nauseous if I smell artificial apple cinnamon or see a similar pile carpet.

-Since the skylight was located so high in the stairwell, it could never be cleaned, and it was tilted, so dust bunnies collected on it.
+Since the skylight was located so high in the stairwell, it could never be cleaned, and it was tilted, so dust collected on it.
 Also, the bathroom fan (one of those old heat/light/fan combos) hadn’t been cleaned in 40 years – you can see the strings of dust hanging from it in the picture below!
 So we got the ducts cleaned and installed a new fanlight.

-Of course, we replaced the toilet and vanity, and I painted all the walls and installed new trim.
+We replaced the toilet and vanity, and I painted all the walls and installed new trim.
 We were happy when this was FINALLY finished, but the tile shower pan wasn’t the easiest to clean.
 The end result:

 The two bedrooms upstairs were fairly straightforward.
 We ripped out the carpet of both, primed and painted the walls and ceilings, put new closet shelves up using stock lumber (why do people think particleboard is okay in closets?), removed the wall cadet heaters, and put in new windows to code.
 In the front bedroom we had to re-frame the exterior wall for a dormer to accommodate the roof line for the addition.

-There were newer Milgard windows in the living room, so we installed matching windows in the master after removing the window seats and hidden baseboards.
+There were newer Milgard windows in the living room, so we installed matching windows in the master after removing the window seats and hidden baseboard heaters.
 Looking back, we should have installed windows on the entire wall, as it faced west and one could see sunsets from bed on clear nights.
-I’m not sure why we didn’t do this, but I think it had something to do with not having a place for a TV in the entire house, so we figured we could at least put a place for it in the bedroom.
+I’m not sure why we didn’t do this, but I think it had something to do with not having a place for a TV in the entire house, so we figured we could at least make a place for it in the bedroom.